Jonathan Edward Caldwell: The USAF investigates

 In May 1949, officers of the U.S. Air Force's Project Sign received a letter from a Gray Goose shareholder, who explained that the company had been building aircraft similar to the "flying saucers" which were then a popular topic in the press.
 This was during the UFO craze following Kenneth Arnold's reports of seeing UFOs over Mount Rainier and the Roswell Incident that followed.
 The Air Force had canvassed for reports of flying saucers, and the shareholder apparently felt that Caldwell's disk-rotor might explain them.

 Tracking down the leads, the team, accompanied by the Maryland Police, visited an abandoned farm in Glen Burnie, Maryland (outside Baltimore), where the damaged remains of Caldwell's disk-rotor aircraft were discovered.
 They also tracked down Driggers, who told them the story of the attempted flight in 1937/8.
 The team reported that the prototypes could not be responsible for the "flying saucer" reports that were being received from all around the country.

 Photographs of the broken disk-rotor machine continue to appear in UFOs books to this day.
 They were often described as "crashed" flying saucers in earlier works, claiming it was one more example of the USAF being in possession of such vehicles.
 More recently they are normally connected with the claims that the Nazis had built working flying saucers late in the war, lumped together with other disk-shaped aircraft like the Avrocar, Sack_AS-6 and Vought V-173, in an effort to demonstrate that such aircraft were both possible and well-researched.

 Personal life

-In 1909/10, Caldwell married Olive E Davis.
-Caldwell emigrated to the United States in 1910.
-In 1930, Caldwell was living in Denver with his wife, Olive E Caldwell (48, born Wisconsin) and son Carl Davis Caldwell (July 17, 1917, Montana – November 27, 1993, Cupertino, California).
+In 1909/10, Caldwell married Olive E. Davis.
+In 1930, Caldwell was living in Denver with his wife and son, Carl Davis Caldwell (July 17, 1917, Montana – November 27, 1993, Cupertino, California).

-In 1954 J.E.
-Caldwell of Medicine Hat, Alberta was selling shares in Ornithopter Ltd. in the Kootenay region of British Columbia.